ramilsalihar/Language-Detection/README.md

 # Language-Detection
 Mobile Application that helps you to detect a language.
-This is Project for Machile Learning Course
+This is Project for Machine Learning Course